skuzniak/skuzniak.github.io/_posts/2023-03-31-content-hub-security.markdown

 ---
 layout: post
 title:  "Content Hub security 101 - managing multiple similar usergroups"
-date:   2023-03-31 07:00:0 +0100
+date:   2023-03-30 07:00:0 +0100
 categories: content-hub security
 author: Szymon Kuzniak
 ---
-Content Hub security model seems pretty simple - there are rules for entity types with conditions and a set of available access rights.
+Content Hub security model seems pretty simple - there are rules for entity types with conditions, and a set of available access rights.
 What can potentially go wrong?

 ## The scenario